imarc/handbook/strategy.markdown

 : Create a list of tasks to test; create a prototype; put humans in front of it; give them the tasks; record what happens.

 Deliverables
-:	Results may be delivered as part of the [Discovery Report](strategy#DiscoveryReport) or as a dedicated usability findings report.
+:	4–8 page findings document

 Time Req
 :	64–80 hours per round, with 4–5 users, and written usability report and recommendations.